SemihOzer/TaekwondoScoreboard/README.md

-# TaekwondoScoreboardv2
+# TaekwondoScoreboard
-This is my v2 of Taekwondo Application.
+This is my Taekwondo Scoreboard Application.
-There is a draw application.
+There is also a draw application.
 I updated scroreboard and there are new tips to use easily.
+I implemented new rules that rounds winner system in taekwondo.